buildings in a serene environment - sustainable construction

 The "Why" of Prioritizing Sustainable Construction

-Sustainable construction is a necessity driven by environmental impact, economic benefits, social responsibility, and the need for pre-construction planning.
+Sustainable construction is a necessity driven by environmental impact, economic benefits, and social responsibility.
+It also addresses critical pre-construction challenges like ensuring document accuracy, minimizing errors, and improving stakeholder communication.
 Let’s delve into the compelling reasons that drive the adoption of eco-friendly practices in building projects.

 1. Environmental impact